Mariners vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Mariners Betting Records & Stats

-- Seattle has played in 106 games with an over/under set, and have combined with its opponents to go over the total 52 times (52-52-2).
+- Seattle has combined with opponents to go over the total 53 times this season for a 53-52-2 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!